Chris44442/de10nano/README.md

 This tool has been made by Nicolás Hasbún and is available on [his Github](https://github.com/nhasbun/de10nano_fpga_linux_config).
 Due to minor changes, there is a copy in this repo as well.
 There is also a precompiled binary `fpga_rbf_load` available.

 Run `make` in the `sw/fpga_config_tool` folder.
-You might need to get the appropiate cross compiler with:
+You might need to get the appropriate cross compiler with:

 ```
 sudo apt install gcc-arm-linux-gnueabi
 ```

 Ignore the ssh error during make.
-It should build `fpga_rbf_load`.
+It should still build `fpga_rbf_load`.
 This will eventually get used by `util/warm_flash_and_config.sh` to configure the FPGA from the OS.

 If you want to use this tool on other boards, you might need to change the line `char rbf_file [32] = "sdcard/fpga.rbf";` and also `  uint8_t  cdratio      = 0x3;` in the `main.c`.
 It might also be necessary to set a different target for cross compilation, e.g. `CROSS_COMPILE = arm-linux-gnueabihf-` in the `makefile`.